AlenToma/react-global-state-management/README.md

   ```
 `execludeComponentsFromMutations` this is manly used to execlude some properties that has circulare references.
-Selef referense wont be nedded to be included here as the library could solve those already.
+self referense wont be nedded to be included here as the library could solve those already.
+This prop may not work with Hermes.

 ```js
 GlobalState({